MinderooFoundation/OceanOmics-OpenData/tutorial.md

 This will generate a folder named `OG88_assembly/` and within that folder, `final_contigs.fa` will contain the genome assembly.

+OceanOmics also has a Nextflow pipeline for draft genome assemblies: [OceanOmics-OceanGenomes-draft-genomes](https://github.com/Computational-Biology-OceanOmics/OceanOmics-OceanGenomes-ref-genomes), as does nf-core with [genomeassembler](https://github.com/nf-core/genomeassembler/).

+The data also includes high quality HiFi and HiC data that allows for higher quality, almost-complete genome assemblies that require only some manual curation.
+The OceanOmics pipeline to assemble all of those data-types together is [https://github.com/Computational-Biology-OceanOmics/OceanOmics-OceanGenomes-ref-genomes](OceanOmics-OceanGenomes-ref-genomes), but again nf-core's [genomeassembler](https://github.com/nf-core/genomeassembler/) pipeline works with these data-types as well.

 ### Sourmash-based diversity studies

 You can add these reads as a reference to a sourmash database - that will let you search your metagenomics datasets while including the genome as a potential reference.
 You can answer questions like, 'does my environmental sample contain DNA from *Enoplosus armatus*?'
 See the [sourmash manual](https://sourmash.readthedocs.io/en/latest/sourmash-sketch.html) for more information.